ErikaDelaRosa/simple-calculator/README.md

 Display the result of the calculation to the user immediately.
 Bounce  include other Mathematical  Operations, the user can choose the operation from a select list (+ * - / % )

 1.I have created a first version only with two empty fields and four buttons for different actions (sum, remove, multiply and divide).
-For some reason, it doesn work even if the js contains all the functions.
+For some reason, it doesn't work even if the js contains all the functions.